joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

   - Specifically designed to protect web applications, focused on HTTP/HTTPS inspection.
   - Defends against common web threats like SQL injection, XSS, and CSRF.
   - Operates at the application layer (Layer 7) of the OSI model.

-  - Types of configuration:
+## WAF Configurations

 - **Inline Configuration**

   - Device will between the network firewall and the web servers.
   - Prevent live attacks, but slow down web traffic.
   - Can block legitimate traffic by mistake.

 - **Out-of-band Configuration**

   - Device receives a mirrored copy of the web server traffic.
   - Non-intrusive way of conducting web application filtering.
   - Cannot block live web traffic, works more of an IDS and then alert on it.

 ## Access Control Lists